bonitasoft/bonita-doc/md/deploy-bundle.md

 ## Wildfly installation

 ### Install Bonita BPM Platform in Wildfly
-Copy all files and directories from DEPLOY_ZIP_HOME/wildfly-10.1.0.Final to your Wildfly root directory (WILDFLY_HOME).
+Copy all files and directories from DEPLOY_ZIP_HOME/wildfly-10.1.0.Final/server to your Wildfly root directory (WILDFLY_HOME).

 ### Configure data sources
 1. Open the file WILDFLY_HOME/standalone/configuration/standalone.xml
-2. Remove or comment out the default definition for h2.
+2. For Bonita BPM Standard data source, remove or comment out the default definition for h2.
 3. Uncomment the settings matching your RDBMS vendor.
 4. Modify the values of the following settings to your configuration: server address, server port, database name, user name and password.
 5. Repeat operations 2. to 4. for Business Data data source